DIAGNijmegen/website-content/content/pages/research/msk.md

 groups: diag
 description: Musculoskeletal conditions are a major cause of disability.
 We develop image analysis algorithms to improve diagnosis and treatment.
 projects: lower-back-pain, muscle-fat-segmentation, vertebral-fractures
-people: Nikolas Lessmann, Jasper van der Graaf
+people: Nikolas Lessmann, Matthieu Rutten, Jasper van der Graaf, Lena Philipp

 Musculoskeletal diseases are responsible for more years lived with disability than any other kind of chronic condition.
 We develop image analysis algorithms that assist radiologists and orthopedic surgeons in recognizing musculoskeletal conditions early and in making well-informed treatment decisions based on quantitative imaging data.
 This research line is led by [member/nikolas-lessmann].